Symbolic powers of codimension two Cohen-Macaulay ideals: Remarks on the hypotheses

 \subsection{The ACM hypothesis}

-The assumption that $X$ is arithmetically Cohen-Macaulay is essential in Corollary \ref{thm:all powers equal 2}.
+The assumption that $X$ is arithmetically Cohen-Macaulay is essential in Theorem \ref{thm:gen all powers equal}.
 If it is dropped, then it might happen that all symbolic and ordinary powers of $I$ are equal but $I$ has more than $n$ generators.
 This is illustrated by Example \ref{ex:5 lines}.

 \begin{example} Let $X$ be the union of $5$ lines in $\P^3$ defined by 5 general points in $\P^1\times\P^1$ (see Section 4 for more on points in $\P^1 \times \P^1$).
-This configuration has codimension two and is a local complete intersection, but is not ACM.
+This configuration has codimension two and is locally a complete intersection, but is not ACM.
 However, from \cite[Theorem 3.1.4]{GHVT2}, $I=I_X$ has $6$ minimal generators and $I^{(m)}=I^m$ for all $m\geq 1$.
 A similar phenomenon holds for $s= 2$, or $3$ general points in $\mathbb P^1 \times \mathbb P^1.$ The case of $s=2$ general points (i.e., two skew lines in $\mathbb P^3$ or even in $\mathbb P^n$) is also discussed in \cite[Remark~4.2]{GHVT3}.
 Note that all the cases of this example are non-ACM cases. \end{example}

-It is interesting to notice that for $5$ general lines in $\P^3$ the picture is quite different, but still shows that the ACM hypothesis is necessary for the final statement of Corollary \ref{thm:all powers equal 2}.
+It is interesting to notice that for $5$ general lines in $\P^3$ the picture is quite different, but still shows that the ACM hypothesis is necessary for the final statement of Theorem \ref{thm:gen all powers equal}.